Start date: September 2023

 - Network across the UCL’s world-leading Faculties of Engineering, Arts & Humanities, Brain Sciences, Life Sciences, Medical Sciences and the Bartlett, UCL’s Faculty of the Built Environment, to find fellow entrepreneurs and potential collaborators and co-founders.

-- On graduation, many student start-ups continue their journey in the Hatchery, or IDEALondon, within UCL Innovation & Enterprise; or with accelerator programmes such as Seedcamp, Techstars, or Wayra.
+- On graduation, many student start-ups continue their journey in the Hatchery,

 Follow them on Twitter: @UCLEnterprise